If you find the idea of building your own online clothing store a little daunting, you really shouldn’t!

 In the URL for this page www.websitebuilderexpert.com/how-to-start-an-online-clothing-store, websitebuilderexpert.com is the domain name.

-To purchase a domain name, you can either go directly through your online store builder, or you can purchase your own through companies such as GoDaddy or Namecheap.
+To purchase a domain name, you can either go directly through your online store builder, or you can purchase your own through well-known domain name registrars such as Domain.com.

 Wondering which option is best?
 Buying a domain name through your online store builder may be easier in the short run, however if you ever leave that builder (e.g. if your online clothing store becomes too large for the one you were using), taking that domain name with you is pretty tricky.